MatthewL246/pretendo-docker/README.md

      directory in this repo.
    - Finally, run `./scripts/get-boss-keys.sh` to validate the dumped keys.
 It will show you if the keys are missing or incorrect.
-4. Run the initial setup script (`./setup.sh`) and follow its instructions.
+4. Run the initial setup script (`./setup.sh`) from your WSL distro and follow its instructions.
    - **Note:** This will take some time to build the required Docker images, and it will use up to 8GB of bandwidth to download images.
    - You might need to run it with `sudo` if you are using the Docker Engine on Linux.